Call our help center at 216.738.2067

 As we look ahead to the economic recovery, we are advocating to:

-• Increase the capacity of food banks to meet the need: As a result of the COVID-19 pandemic and rising costs from record rates of inflation, food banks across Ohio have seen an increase in the number of people turning to emergency food programs for help.
-At the Greater Cleveland Food Bank, we served the most people in the month of November 2022 than we have compared to prior years during that month.
+Increase the capacity of food banks to meet the need: As a result of the COVID-19 pandemic and rising costs from record rates of inflation, food banks across Ohio have seen an increase in the number of people turning to emergency food programs for help.
+At the Greater Cleveland Food Bank, we served the most people in FY2024 than we have ever before.
 We need to build upon our partnership with the State of Ohio for continued investments in the state budget for food purchasing from Ohio growers and producers.
 This will ensure that food banks across the state will have the capacity they need to address food security today, while also helping families build food security tomorrow.

 Program Glossary